-Reflections on Progressive Development, Docker and HPC
+Reflections on Progressive Development, Docker, uv and HPC

 These are my personal reflections on the evolution of development workflows for data science and AI projects.
 I am summarizing my experience with Docker, WSL, and HPC environments, and how to progressively scale up from local prototyping to large-scale computation.